Arkansas River: In history

 Many nations of Native Americans lived near, or along, the 1,450-mile (2,334-km) stretch of the Arkansas River for thousands of years.
 The first Europeans to see the river were members of the Spanish Coronado expedition on June 29, 1541.
 Also in the 1540s, Hernando de Soto discovered the junction of the Arkansas with the Mississippi.
 The Spanish originally called the river Napeste.
-"The name "Arkansas" was first applied by French Father Jacques Marquette, who called the river Akansa in his journal of 1673.
+"The name "Arkansas" was first applied by French Father Jacques Marquette, who called the river Akansa in his journal of 1673, naming it the same name as the French called the tribal people who lived on the Arkansas River.
+Today this tribe is known as Quapaw.
 The Joliet-Marquette expedition travelled the Mississippi River from Prairie du Chien, Wisconsin toward the Gulf of Mexico, but turned back at the mouth of the Arkansas River.
-By that time, they had encountered Native Americans carrying European trinkets, and feared confrontation with Spanish conquistadors.
+By that time, they had encountered Native Americans carrying European trinkets and feared confrontation with Spanish conquistadors.

-Jean-Baptiste Bénard de la Harpe, a French trader, explorer and nobleman had led an expedition into what is now Oklahoma in 1718–19.
+Jean-Baptiste Bénard de la Harpe, a French trader, explorer, and nobleman had led an expedition into what is now Oklahoma in 1718–19.
 His original objective was to establish a trading post near the present city of Texarkana, Arkansas, but he extended his trip overland as far north as the Arkansas River (which he designated as the Alcansas).
 The explorer wrote that he and nine other men, including three Caddo guides and 22 horses loaded with trade goods, had come to a native settlement overlooking the river, where there were about 6,000 natives, who gave the strangers a warm welcome.
-La Harpe's party were honored with the calumet ceremony and spent ten days at this location.
+La Harpe's party was honored with the calumet ceremony and spent ten days at this location.

 In 1988, evidence of a native village was discovered along the Arkansas River 13 miles south of present-day Tulsa, Oklahoma.
 By then, the site was known as the Lasley Vore Site.

 French traders and trappers who had opened up trade with Indian tribes in Canada and the areas around the Great Lakes began exploring the Mississippi and some of its northern tributaries.
 They soon learned that the birchbark canoes, which had served them so well on the northern waterways, were too light for use on southern rivers such as the Arkansas.
 They turned to making and using dugout canoes, which they called pirogues, made by hollowing out the trunks of cottonwood trees.
 Cottonwoods are plentiful along the streams of the southwest and grow to large sizes.
 The wood is soft and easily worked with the crude tools carried by both the French and Indians.
-The pirogues were sturdier and could be more useful to navigate the sandbars and snags of the Southern waterways.
+The pirogues were sturdier and could be more useful for navigating the sandbars and snags of the Southern waterways.